Preparations for the Nuremberg Trials

 The Hull Daily Mail reported both the beginning of the trial of Major Vidkun Quisling in Norway and the arrival of more prisoners at Nuremberg and the conditions they would be kept in.
-They noted the removal of material that might be used to commit suicide - though this later proved not to be sufficient.
+They noted the removal of material that might be used to commit suicide - though this later proved not to insufficient in the case of Goering.

 Vidkun Abraham Lauritz Jonssøn Quisling (1887-1945) was the founder of the Norwegian fascist party Nasjonal Samling (National Union).
 He attempted to seize power on 9 April 1940 as the German invasion of Norway was in progress but the Germans didn't support his government.
 He later served as Prime Minister of Norway from 1942-1945 leading a puppet Nazi government that came to be known as the Quisling Regime.
 He was put on trial for embezzlement, murder and high treason and executed by firing squad on 24 October 1945 - the Norwegians didn't waste time bringing him to justice.
 The term Quisling has become a byword for collaborator or traitor and a term of contempt.

-The Yorkshire Evening Post had a definite gloating tone to it as it painted a picture of the Nuremberg prisoners and their circumstances under the heading 'Head Gangsters'.
+The Yorkshire Evening Post had a definite gloating tone as it painted a picture of the Nuremberg prisoners and their circumstances under the heading 'Head Gangsters'.
 And who can blame them.